 What is Sugar Apple Fruit?

-Fruit of sugar apple trees is as about 2 ½ to 4 inches long.
-Each fruit segment typically contains a ½-inch long black to dark brown seed, of which there may be up to 40 per sugar apple.
+The fruit of sugar apple trees is about 2 ½ to 4 inches (6.5-10 cm.) long.
+Each fruit segment typically contains a ½-inch (1.5 cm.) long, black to dark brown seed, of which there may be up to 40 per sugar apple.
 Most sugar apples have green skins, but a dark red variety is attaining some popularity.
 Fruit ripens 3-4 months after flowering in the spring.

 Sugar Apple Information